Running XGC

 ADIOS2 configuration

 XGC’s outputs are written with ADIOS2 and can be configured and controlled by ADIOS2’s XML config file (adios2cfg.xml).
-A default ADIOS2 config file is provided in the repository (XGC_core/adios2cfg.xml).
+A default ADIOS2 config file is provided in the repository (quickstart/inputs/adios2cfg.xml).
 For better performance and tuning, users can update the ADIOS2 config file before launching a run.

 Each XGC output has a unique ADIOS I/O name (e.g., restart, restartf0, f3d, etc.) and users can specify ADIOS2 engine and its parameters.
 An example is shown here: